 However, the ability of the market to arrive at an efficient outcome may be compromised by rebids that are made very close to the relevant dispatch interval.
-Late rebidding may prevent an efficient outcome as other participants may still have an incentive to respond but do not have sufficient time to undertake the necessary rebid prior to the relevant dispatch interval occurring.
+Late rebids may degrade the quality of information available to the market if they are unable to be incorporated into pre-dispatch forecasts, which NEM participants use to manage risk.
+In addition, late rebidding may prevent an efficient outcome as other participants may still have an incentive to respond but do not have sufficient time to undertake the necessary rebid prior to the relevant dispatch interval occurring.